chronophage/kon-reh/ttrpg/reference/splatbooks/kon'reh_assets.md

 **1. Talent (Mid-Tier): The Cartwright's Shift**
 *   **Cost:** 7 XP
 *   **Requirements:** Wits 3+, any two social or mental skills at level 2+.
-*   **Effect:** Once per session, when you are in a **Risky** or **Desperate** Position in a conflict (social, physical, or mental), you can spend 1 XP (instead of a Boon) to immediately shift your Position one step *up* the ladder (e.g., Desperate -> Risky, Risky -> Controlled).
+*   **Effect:** Once per session, when you are in a **Controlled** or **Desperate** Position in a conflict (social, physical, or mental), you can spend 1 XP (instead of a Boon) to immediately shift your Position one step *up* the ladder (e.g., Desperate -> Controlled, Controlled -> Controlled).
 This represents breaking the expected flow or finding an asymmetric advantage.
 Narratively, you "break the mirror" of the conflict.
 *   **Narrative Hook:** This talent embodies the Cartwright School's focus on winning clocks, not just pieces.
 It's a way to turn a tactical disadvantage into a narrative pivot.

 **2. Talent (Mid-Tier): Dhaharan Tollmaster**